Content

 Finasteride works to block the conversion of testosterone into the hormone dihydrotestosterone (DHT), which causes male pattern baldness.
 While often prescribed as an oral tablet, topical finasteride solutions are available (but not FDA-approved).

-While there haven’t been any large studies of the effects of topical finasteride, multiple smaller studies have shown that it significantly improved hair count and hair density, with lower risk of side effects.
+While there haven’t been any large studies of the effects of topical finasteride, multiple smaller studies have shown that it significantly improved hair count and hair density, with a lower risk of side effects.

-There can be some side effects of topical finasteride though, including irritation, an itching or burning sensation, lightheadedness, or redness where the solution is applied.
+There can be some side effects of topical finasteride, though, including irritation, an itching or burning sensation, lightheadedness, or redness where the solution is applied.

 If you want to explore more hair loss treatments, start by connecting with a dermatologist or healthcare provider today.